 “Welcome or acknowledgment is about creating a space to say you are on a certain Country that feeds, homes and provides for us.
-Acknowledge her, don’t be a jerk about it and then you are most welcome to celebrate on our land with us,” says Sheree.
+Acknowledge her, don’t be a jerk about it and then you are most welcome to celebrate on our land with us,” says Sky.
 She’s from Mallee in Victoria which she describes as “a gorgeous place of stark blue sky and infinite red sand”.
-Her connection to Country is incredibly strong and generous in its welcoming spirit.
+Her connection to Country is strong and generous in its welcoming spirit.

 “Welcome to Country to me means having an elder of that particular land you are standing on, welcoming you to it.
 Sounds obvious, I know, but it runs deeper than that.
 It is a sign of respect, of solidarity, inclusion and togetherness.
 Welcoming you to Country is like bringing someone home to meet your mother.
 Once you have met the mother, you are home with family and you gotta treat the mother right.”

 If you cannot have an elder of the local tribe for your event, acknowledgment of Country is the next best thing.
 Anyone in attendance can present this.
 See this fact sheet for protocols.

 When I begin a speech these days, I start by acknowledging that I am a white woman born on the land of the Zulu and the Ndebele in Africa.
 My heritage reaches beyond Africa to western Europe before that.
 I am from a lineage of persistent blow-ins and I am grateful to be welcome in Australia.
 Then I acknowledge the traditional custodians of the land on which we have gathered.
-In my home town of Sydney, that’s the Gadigal people of the Eora Nation.
-If you are unsure which mob you should be acknowledging, refer to this Aboriginal map of Australia which is produced by AIATSIS.
+In my hometown of Sydney, that’s the Gadigal people of the Eora Nation.
+If you are unsure who you should be acknowledging, refer to this Aboriginal map of Australia which is produced by AIATSIS.
 I have a copy of this map on my fridge to remind my Airbnb guests who lived here first.

 Acknowledgment of Country should not be read like another aspect of event housekeeping.
 It’s a ritual.
 It should be spoken with honour.
 It could be something like the words below, but they should be natural and respectful.